rderelle/barcodes-fastlin/README.md

 - supplemented barcodes for La(x) lineages, which previously had only 4–5 barcodes; all but two now have 10 SNP barcodes.

 The performance of these barcodes on 729 MTBC genome assemblies is shown in the file out_fastlin_v2.txt.

+###  MTBC_barcodes_v3.tsv
+This file contains 1,230 SNP barcodes derived from v2:
+- reverse-complemented some barcodes of v2.
+This has no impact on fastlin inferences but allows to generate the barcode file using the script 1_build_barcode_file.py.
+- added 10 new SNP barcodes for lineage 10

+The performance of these barcodes on 729 MTBC genome assemblies is shown in the file out_fastlin_v3.txt.

 # build your own barcode file
 To build your own barcode file, you will need: